lnsp/k8s-crash-informer/README.md

 You may want to update the `namespace` references, since the informer only watches a given namespace.

-### Step 3: Annotate pods
+### Step 3: Annotate your Deployments, ReplicaSets or Pods
-To begin watching pods, you only have to add the following annotation to the pod spec.
+To begin watching pods (or deployments or replica sets), you only have to add the following annotation to the spec.

 ```yaml
 annotations: